-#14 – You Pay For Your New Car In Cash
+Milestone #14.
+You Pay For Your New Car With Cash

 With two incomes and no kids, things are going quite well.

 Yes, you’re still learning about each other’s money management style but things have improved, as once a month you’re learning more about what works and what doesn’t.

 Instead of asking how much car you can afford, you research which cars have the lowest cost of ownership.
-Then, head to a dealership.
+Then, you head to a dealership.

 When the salesperson asks about financing, you casually mention, “Oh.
 No. We don’t plan on financing.”